-Most existing methods treat image fusion (IF) and image restoration (IR) as two separate tasks~\cite{yang2009multifocus, xia2007novel} as shown in Fig.~\ref{fig:fig0} (a).
-Some recent work has attempted to cope with the two tasks in one framework for their similar requirements in extracting effective information.
+Most existing methods treat image fusion (IF) and image restoration (IR) as two separate tasks~\cite{yang2009multifocus, xia2007novel}, often requiring restoration to be performed prior to fusion, as illustrated in Fig.~\ref{fig:fig0}(a).
+Recent studies have attempted to address both tasks within a unified framework, leveraging their shared requirement for effective information extraction.
 CU-Net~\cite{deng2020deep} and Deep$\text{M}^2$CDL~\cite{deng2023deepm} designed a unified network to solve general multi-modal image fusion and multi-modal image restoration.
-It has demonstrated that multi-modal images can significantly benefit image restoration.
+It has been demonstrated that multi-modal images can significantly benefit image restoration.
 Text-IF~\cite{yi2024text} and Text-DiFuse~\cite{zhang2025text} directly merge the two tasks without exploring their mutually reinforcing relationship, potentially leading to suboptimal performance, as illustrated in Fig.~\ref{fig:fig0}(b).
 Although these works combine image restoration and image fusion in one framework, they still fail to capture their intrinsic coherence.

-Intuitively, from the perspective of multi-modal complementarity, image fusion acquires the dominant information of different modalities, which reversely indicates the relative non-dominant in the other modality, specifically tailoring regions that should be enhanced regardless of degradation issues or not.By leveraging the relative dominance in image fusion, the difficulty of image degradation recovery can be mitigated.
+Intuitively, from the perspective of multi-modal complementarity, image fusion reveals the dominant information of different modalities, which in turn indicates the relative non-dominant information in the other modality, specifically tailoring regions that should be enhanced regardless of degradation issues.
+By leveraging the relative dominance in image fusion, the difficulty of image degradation recovery can be mitigated.
 Simultaneously, the use of image degradation tasks can further enhance the adaptability of image fusion to various degradation scenarios.

-Based on this motivation, we propose a Dynamic Relative EnhAnceMent framework for Image Fusion (\texttt{\textbf{Dream-IF}}), jointly boosting the performance of image fusion and enhancement.
-Unlike most existing methods, Dream-IF first introduces the natural multi-modal complementarity from image fusion to enhance cross-modal image quality, especially for the corresponding non-dominant regions of the respective modality.